 Other highlights include John McCabe's piece addressing the question of when exactly is the 75th anniversary of the Jeep, Bob Westerman's look at experimental low-budget versions of the M38, and a tantalizingly brief portrait of designer Brooks Stevens, who had such an interesting career.

 More subscriptions will help the magazine grow.
 New subscriptions anytime during 2016 will receive all four issues of Volume 2.
-And some of Volume 1 is available as back issues -- contact Norris-Banonis through their website.

 The second year of The Dispatcher begins with a smoking issue that says the magazine is here to stay, so you better subscribe or renew your subscription.
 No CJ-3Bs are featured, but many CJ3B.info readers will be interested in the centerpiece, Jim Allen's 5-page article on Art Gloss' early CJ-2A fire engine.